“Sometimes you will never know the value of a moment until it becomes a memory.” – Dr. Seuss

 - Assist with preparing meals and clean-up

 - Run errands, such as picking up groceries and prescriptions

 - And much more

-Contact our Alzheimer’s disease care specialists at JFS Care, providers of senior personal care in Los Angeles and the surrounding areas today at 213-383-2273 to learn more about options for in-home care services.
+Contact our Alzheimer’s disease care specialists at JFS Care at 213-383-2273 to learn more about options for elder care services in the greater Los Angeles area.
 Discovering a higher quality of life for a senior you love.
 Click here to see our full service area.